noviceiii/youtube-upload/README.md

 - config_auth_settings.cfg for script settings.
 - config_video.cfg for video and youtube related settings.

 There are examples included.
-Just rename them and adjust the settings to your needs.
+Just rename them and adjust the settings according your needs.

 ## Usage
 Run the script from the command line.
 It will read the config file and upload the specified video to your YouTube channel.